sherzberg/django-emailer/README.txt

     - (manually) Send queue emails
     - (manually) Send one off emails.
 Used in generic forms or for event notifications on your site
     - Integrates with tinymce, just install django-tinymce and configure it appropriately
+    - HTML and text content in emails
+    - Tracking for opened emails (uses image requests for tracking so only possible for HTML clients)

 Future Features:
     - Create email lists